BrightcoveOS/ios-player-samples/README.md

 #### FairPlay

 FairPlay samples demonstrate how to play protected videos using FairPlay plugin that is integrated into the core BrightcovePlayerSDK framework.

-#### FairPlayIMAPlayer

-To see an example of using FairPlay with Google Interactive Media Ads (IMA), refer to the FairPlayIMAPlayer sample app in the IMA folder.

 #### A note about the FairPlay sample apps